Lillian1070/showcase_python_EDA_1/README.md

 - Investigating feature importance
 - Visualizing summary statistics for both numerical and categorical data

-You can view the full process in the Jupyter Notebook [here](xxxxx).
+You can view the full process in the Jupyter Notebook in this repo [here](xxxxx).

 ## Dataset Used